PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 Invoke-AtomicTest T1059.001 -TestNumbers 1
 ```

-This method automatically pulls in dependencies, runs tests cleanly, and logs beautifully — perfect for pairing with Sysmon, Defender, or Sentinel ingestion.
+This method automatically pulls in dependencies, runs tests cleanly, and logs beautifully, perfect for pairing with Sysmon, Defender, or Sentinel ingestion.

 # Option 3: Atomic-Operator (Cross-Platform CLI)